Houston Serial Killer Jose Gilberto Rodriguez Captured Following Car Chase

 Acevedo also said “we don’t care,” and insisted that capturing the suspect was all that currently mattered when asked about Rodriguez’ possible motive for killing two mattress store employees at different chains and locations last week.
 In addition, Rodriguez had been linked to a home invasion and robbery, the shooting of a METROLine driver, and the murder of an elderly woman in her home.

-Following the discovery of Barrow’s body, Steve Stagner, CEO of Mattress Firm, issued a statement:
+Following the discovery of Barrow’s body, Steve Stagner, CEO of Mattress Firm, issued a statement.

 “We’re deeply saddened to learn that one of our team members was found deceased at a store in Houston.
 We send our sincere condolences to this team member’s family, friends and loved ones.”